pipetower/pipetower-php/README.md

 # pipetower-php
-PHP library for the Pipetower API
+The PHP SDK for the Pipetower API